Davsan88/guidesAndNotes/python.md

 >Functions are a crucial part of Python programming, helping to keep your code organized, reusable, and maintainable.

 # Strings

+Strings in Python are sequences of characters used for storing and manipulating text.

 ## Strings are Lists
 ## Slicing a String
 ### Slicing using len()